anight/qd4ch2s/README.md

 1. vcc can be 5v or 3.3v so must be all other signals
 2. "a" and "b" signals can be swapped, the counter will change a polarity in this case
 3. rxd and txd are serial uart 1000000bps, 8N1
+4. rxd line is optional if auto_print is set to non zero (e.g. 1000) and prescaler is set to actual value in in_uart.py and --notx flag is given
-4. the following commands recognised by mcu:
+5. the following commands recognised by mcu:
 ```
   set prescaler <N>
   get prescaler